Lead(II) acetate: Niche and laboratory uses

+An aqueous solution of lead(II) acetate is a byproduct of the process used in the cleaning and maintenance of stainless steel firearm suppressors (silencers) and compensators when using a 1:1 ratio of hydrogen peroxide and white vinegar (acetic acid).
+The solution is agitated by the bubbling action of the hydrogen peroxide, with the main reaction being the oxidation of lead by hydrogen peroxide and subsequent dissolution of lead oxide by the acetic acid, which forms lead acetate.
+Because of its high toxicity, this chemical solution must be appropriately disposed by a chemical processing facility or hazardous materials centre.
+Alternatively, the solution may be reacted with sulfuric acid to precipitate nearly insoluble lead(II) sulfate.
+The solid may then be removed by mechanical filtration and is safer to dispose of than aqueous lead acetate.

+Historical uses

 Sweetener

 Like other lead(II) salts, lead(II) acetate has a sweet taste, which led to its historical use as a sugar substitute in both wines and foods.

 The ancient Romans, who had few sweeteners besides honey, would boil must (unfiltered grape juice) in lead pots to produce a reduced sugar syrup called defrutum, concentrated again into sapa.
 This syrup was used to sweeten wine and to sweeten and preserve fruit.
 It is possible that lead(II) acetate or other lead compounds leaching into the syrup might have caused lead poisoning in those who consumed it.
 Lead acetate is no longer used in the production of sweeteners because of its recognized toxicity.
-Modern chemistry can easily detect it, which served to virtually eradicate its use as a sweetener after legislation prohibiting its use in this way had come into effect decades earlier but had failed to put an end to its continued illegal use as a sweetener.

-Historical incidents
+Legislation prohibiting its use as a wine sweetener circa 1750 proved ineffective until decades later, when chemical methods of detecting its presence had been developed.

-The earliest confirmed poisoning by lead acetate was that of Pope Clement II who died in October 1047.
-A toxicological examination of his remains conducted in the mid-20th century confirmed centuries-old rumors that he had been poisoned with lead sugar.
+The earliest documented fatal poisoning of an individual by lead acetate was that of Pope Clement II, who died in October 1047.
+A toxicological examination of his remains conducted in the mid-20th century confirmed centuries-old rumors that he had been poisoned with sugar of lead.
 It is not clear whether he was assassinated.

 In 1787 painter and biographer Albert Christoph Dies swallowed, by accident, approximately 3//4 oz of lead acetate.
 His recovery from this poison was slow and incomplete.
 He lived with illnesses until his death in 1822.

 Although the use of lead(II) acetate as a sweetener was already illegal at that time, composer Ludwig van Beethoven may have died of lead poisoning caused by wines adulterated with lead acetate (see also Beethoven's liver).